English ship Revenge (1577): Iberian Patrol

 In 1586 Revenge was under the command of Captain John Hawkins, leading a total of nineteen ships, five owned by the Queen and the remainder commandeered by the Crown.
 They were ordered to patrol the Portuguese coast looking for French ships returning from South America with cargo of silver and captured four ships between August and October.

 Raid on Cadiz (1587)

 In April 1587, Sir Francis Drake headed a fleet of 23 ships, including the 'Revenge', to the Spanish coast and at Cadiz harbour destroyed several ships which Philip II had accumulated in preparation for the Armada.
 This included the burning of a new completed galleon, which would have been a major threat to the English.
-In consequence, having lost around 0 ship, Spanish plans for the invasion of England were put off until the following year.
+In consequence, having lost around 32 ships, Spanish plans for the invasion of England were put off until the following year.

 From Cadiz the fleet sailed to Lagos on the Algarve coast of Portugal where a land assault proved fruitless.
 The fleet then continued south to Sagres where hey besieged a castle and brought about its surrender.